 Portable generators are created to help some people who need portable units to generate electricity.

-At the beginning, it needs gasoline to work and produce the expected amount of electricity.
-However, the dual fuel and tri fuel generators bring more options of fuel aside of gasoline that can be used as well.
+In the beginning, it needs gasoline to work and produce the expected amount of electricity.
+However, the dual-fuel and tri-fuel generators bring more fuel options aside from gasoline that can be used as well.

 What is a Tri Fuel Generator?

-Generators claimed to be dual fuel or tri fuel have more than just one power sources.
-The tri fuel portable generator is a type of generator that allows its users to choose the fuel to be used.
-The options include propane, natural gas and gasoline.
-A tri fuel portable generator can produce electricity with any kind of fuel listed to be its source of power.
+Generators claimed to be dual fuel or tri-fuel have more than just one power source.
+The tri-fuel portable generator is a type of generator that allows its users to choose the fuel to be used.
+The options include propane, natural gas, and gasoline.
+A tri fuel portable generator can produce electricity with any fuel listed as its source of power.

 This is a great deal as sometimes, a particular fuel will be difficult to be acquired.
 A backup type of fuel will make things easier as there’s no need to panicky search for one type of fuel only.

 Does a Dual Fuel or Tri-Fuel Generator Work More Efficiently Than Single Fuel Generator?

 Some people may be wondering: will a dual fuel or tri fuel portable generator work better?
 If the generators with multiple fuels are compared to the single fueled generators, will one be more efficient?
 The answer to this question is varied.